techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Git and Linux/Processes.md

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/9f526f0c-bb0e-4cea-8b24-88b16148f932)

-But I still couldn't get the telnet daemon started so I checked the status of *inetd*, which also gave me an idea of what I was looking for in establish the telnet daeomon's PID and memory usage:
+But I still couldn't get the telnet daemon started so I checked the status of *inetd*, which also gave me an idea of what I was looking for in establish the telnet daemon's PID and memory usage:

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/5d44a381-5ed9-4ba4-b897-bc557ffac68f)